 Video footage reveals how criminals can try to get hold of your four-digit PIN when you use an ATM that they have targeted.
-However, as the seized criminal footage shows, by simply shielding the keypad with your free hand, keys, wallet or purse, you can easily stop a criminal from finding out your PIN.
+By simply shielding the keypad with your free hand, keys, wallet or purse, you can easily stop a criminal from finding out your PIN.

 High-tech attacks, such as skimming and copying card details, are very rare.
 Most ATMs have equipment that prevents this sort of attack.
-Moreover, since the advent of Chip and PIN, these attacks cannot work on Chip cards unless the would-be criminal discovers your PIN.
+Moreover, these attacks cannot work on Chip cards unless the would-be criminal discovers your PIN.
 You can prevent this by the very simple step of covering your PIN with one hand as you enter it with the other, protecting yourself from the person looking over your shoulder and even from high tech attacks like covert cameras.

 However, ATM crime can and does sometimes occur.
 LINK and the ATM industry take this very seriously and we have published guidance on cardholder security to help ATM users avoid crime.